 Why footprint is important

-The rendering below demonstrates what we mean when we talk footprint.
-Although stacking chairs may seem comparable, once stacked they can have a larger footprint than another chair, which means it will take up more storage space.
+This rendering demonstrates what we mean when we talk about a stacking chair’s footprint.
+Although stacking chairs may seem comparable, once stacked, some can have a much larger footprint than another chair, which means it will take up more storage space.

 Why do we think Bertolini chairs are the best?
 We’re glad you asked!

-Bertolini Church Chairs are manufactured in the USA using the highest quality, dual-density foam available on the market.
-That’s why they are the most comfortable, and longest-lasting chairs you can buy.
+Bertolini Impressions Church Chairs are manufactured in the USA using the highest quality, cold-cured foam.
+We pour and cure the foam in-house at our manufacturing facility in Utah, which gives us 100% control on the quality.
+That’s why Bertolini Impressions Chairs are the most comfortable, and longest-lasting chairs you can buy.

-If a foam seat is too soft, a person will eventually sink through the foam after sitting for a long period of time.
-The seat will suddenly feel hard because you’re sitting on the seat bottom.
+If a foam seat is too soft, a person will sink through the foam after sitting for a long period of time.
+The seat will suddenly feel hard and uncomfortable because you’re sitting on the seat bottom.
 This is called bottoming out.
-But, if the foam is too stiff, it will feel uncomfortable right away and make sitting for long periods of time uncomfortable.
+However, if the foam is too stiff, it will feel uncomfortable immediately and can cause backaches or other discomfort.

-Therefore, you want a foam seat that is neither too soft nor too stiff.
+Therefore, you want a foam seat cushion that is neither too soft nor too stiff.

-Bertolini dual-density seats include two foam pads, a soft pad on top of a firm (or dense) pad so that it feels soft while being firm enough to avoid bottoming out.
+The Bertolini Impressions Chair features a custom-made, cold-cured, flex-molded foam seat cushion.
+It has medium to high load-bearing properties, so that it feels soft while being firm enough to avoid bottoming out.
 This makes sitting in a Bertolini church chair comfortable for any period of time.

-When it comes to fundraising, it’s a common misstep for organizations to simply jump into planning an event without first stopping to figure out what type of fundraiser would best fit their needs, or if they even need to do a fundraiser at all.
+When it comes to fundraising, it’s a common misstep for organizations to simply jump into planning an event without first determining what type of fundraiser would best fit their needs, or whether they even need to host a fundraiser at all.

 Once you determine the chairs you want, you’ll need to estimate the number of chairs you need to order.
-Will you only purchase chairs for the worship area or do you need chairs for other rooms throughout the facility?
+Will you only be purchasing chairs for the worship area, or do you also need chairs for other rooms throughout the facility?
 If you have a rough idea of square footage and how the chairs will be used, a good sales representative should be able to help you estimate the order quantity.

 Once you have this information, you’ll know your required budget and you can use that to determine how much additional money you need.

-There are many ways to fundraise successfully, but which is the best way for your church and your specific fundraising goal?
-Sometimes it’s simply a matter of calling for donations during a church service and sometimes a large event will be the best way to go.
+There are many ways to fundraise successfully.
+The question of which fundraiser is the best for your church will depend on many factors, including the time and talents of the fundraising committee and the needs of your church.
+Sometimes, it’s simply a matter of calling for donations during a church service, while at other times, a large event may be the best approach.

 Find fundraising ideas in Section 4.

-If you are holding an event, it’s important to have your team in place before you begin planning.
+If you are hosting an event, it’s essential to have your team in place before you start planning.
 Start by choosing a leader or committee chair.
 Finding the right people to plan the event is central to success.

 How do you find the right group?
 Discover traits to look for in Section 5.

 Take the time to plan before selecting a date and announcing the fundraiser.
 This may sound obvious, but you’d be surprised how many churches simply announce that they are having a fundraiser before the details are in place.
-It’s important to know how much you need to raise and determine what type of fundraiser would be most fitting.
+It’s essential to determine how much you need to raise and identify the type of fundraiser that would be most suitable.

 Sometimes a Flyer Is All You Need

-You’ll find a sample fundraising flyer in section 8.
+You’ll find a sample fundraising flyer in Section 8.
 You can use this as a template to create your own flyer or print the page and make copies to pass out during Sunday services.
+Alternatively, many churches find success with an online fundraising campaign (such as GoFundMe) to raise money for new church chairs.

 Common Causes for Church Fundraisers